 © UNICEF Rwanda/2015/Mugabe

-Rwanda has taken significant steps to improve the legal and institutional framework for the protection of the rights of children and has been recognized as one of the leading African countries in indicators of child-wellbeing.
-It was one of the first countries in the world to ratify the Convention on the Rights of the Child (CRC).
+Rwanda has one of the best child wellbeing indicators in Africa, and was one of the first countries in the world to ratify the Convention on the Rights of the Child (CRC).

 “It is every child’s right to live in a loving family and protective environment.” - Nicole, 9 years old, Kigali

 Rwanda’s success in this area is largely the result of strong laws and policies – many of which have been developed with support from UNICEF – which help to create an environment that is highly favourable to the protection of children and the advancement of their rights.
 Among the key steps taken on behalf of Rwandan children in recent years are the establishment of a National Commission for Children, which is dedicated to the promotion and protection of children’s rights; and the launch of a Strategy for National Child Care Reform, which aims to get children out of orphanages and other residential care facilities and integrate them into families that are supported to provide care.

 UNICEF is among the Government of Rwanda’s key partners in preventing and responding to violence, abuse, exploitation and neglect, with a particular focus on the most vulnerable, including children without parental care and children with disabilities.

 - Since 2013, through the UNICEF-supported Tubarerere Mu Muryango programme (‘Let’s Raise Children in Families’), 2,470 children who were living in orphanages have been reintegrated into family-based care.

 - In 2013, UNICEF supported the capacity-building and deployment of a cadre of 68 social workers and psychologists, who now represent the first-ever Government of Rwanda-led social welfare workforce in the country.